 My SimplyCook Iranian Vegetable Stew

-I decided to try the Iranian Vegetable Stew which was influenced by North African and traditional Persian cuisines.
-The essential ingredients in my kit was the Ras el Hanout Moroccan spice mix.
+I decided to try the Iranian Vegetable Stew, which was influenced by North African and traditional Persian cuisines.
+The essential ingredients in my kit were the Ras el Hanout Moroccan spice mix.
 This contained black pepper, ginger, cardamom, turmeric, cinnamon, coriander, nutmeg, cayenne, cumin and allspice.
-I checked my cupboard and I had three of those spices, two of which were out of date!
+I checked my cupboard, and I had three of those spices, two of which were out of date!
 The other items in the kit were a tomato paste and a mushroom stock.

 Iranian Stew Recipe Kit